 The family’s solicitor, Tony Murphy of Bhatt Murphy says acknowledging that institutional racism played a central part in this case "is an essential first step towards systemic change".

-The report makes 14 recommendations, including accurate recording of crimes by Avon and Somerset Constabulary and a genuine justification if decided otherwise; as well as recorded hate incidents being shared with support organisations such as Victim Support or Stand Against Racism & Inequality: SARI.
+including accurate recording of crimes by Avon and Somerset Constabulary and a genuine justification if decided otherwise; as well as recorded hate incidents being shared with support organisations such as Victim Support or Stand Against Racism & Inequality: SARI.

 SARI say Mr Ebrahimi was 'failed' by the institutions he sought help from.